The best places to see wild horses in the USA

 Unlike other wild horses on this list, horses on Cumberland Island are mostly a mix of Tennessee Walkers, American Quarter Horses, Arabians, and Spanish Paso Finos.
 It’s also the only completely unmanaged herd on this list, with disease and difficult living conditions limiting the herd’s size.

 The only access to Cumberland Island is by boat.
-Visitors get around the island on foot or by bicycle.
+Visitors move around the island on foot or by bicycle.

 The easiest place to see the Cumberland Island wild horses